oda-hub/hugo-odahub/content/docs/guide-galaxy.md

 ## Additional configuration

 A Galaxy ToolShed definition file `.shed.yml` can be manually included.
 If this file is not present, one is auto-generated with default options.
-Here is an example of minimal, automatically generated shed file:
+Here is an example of a minimal, automatically generated `.shed.yml` file:

 ```yaml
 categories: